hackersupreme/redux-coupon-calculator/README.md

 	enter={{opacity: 1, height: 'auto'}}
 	leave={{opacity:0, height: 0, margin: 0}}>

-	{item => props => <Cuopon style={props} cuopon={item} updateCuopon={updateCuopon} removeCuopon={removeCuopon} />}
+	{item => props => <Coupon style={props} coupon={item} updateCoupon={updateCoupon} removeCoupon={removeCoupon} />}

 </Transition>
 ```

-#### Cuopon
+#### Coupon

-The `Cuopon` components consist of a top section and a bottom section.
-The top section holds some data from the coupon object it recieves as props and the bottom section holds a form where a user can change the values of the cuopon as well as remove it from the list.
+The `Coupon` components consist of a top section and a bottom section.
+The top section holds some data from the coupon object it recieves as props and the bottom section holds a form where a user can change the values of the coupon as well as remove it from the list.

-When the `updateCuopon` action is fired, the top half of the component goes through a brief animation where the background color flashes blue.
+When the `updateCoupon` action is fired, the top half of the component goes through a brief animation where the background color flashes blue.

-#### AddCuopon
+#### AddCoupon

-The `AddCuopon` component is the third component other than `CuoponList` and `CSVDownloadButton` to connect to the store and recieves the `addCuopon` action creator as a prop.
-It holds the input values in its state and dispatches an `ADD_CUOPON` action when the form is submitted.
-I connected it to the store despite it being a child of the `CuoponList` component because I wanted the flexibility to be able to reuse it elsewhere in the app.
+The `AddCoupon` component is the third component other than `CouponList` and `CSVDownloadButton` to connect to the store and recieves the `addCoupon` action creator as a prop.
+It holds the input values in its state and dispatches an `ADD_COUPON` action when the form is submitted.
+I connected it to the store despite it being a child of the `CouponList` component because I wanted the flexibility to be able to reuse it elsewhere in the app.

 #### CSVDownloadButton